roadsnail/Pi-ve/README.md

 ####Zigbee2mqtt
 Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html .
 Note that in Step 2 of the guide - Installing - instructions to install Node.js may be ignored as this will have been installed earlier in the node-RED install.

-Installation of Zigbee2mqtt will take a few minutes, with many warning thrown up.
-These may be ignored.
+Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
+Don't panic, these may be ignored.

 ## Pi-ve software configuration